-Mike is a non-executive director and Chair of the Audit Committee at National Express Group plc.
-He is also Senior Independent Director and Chair of Audit Committee of The Merchants Trust Plc.
+Mike is a non-executive director and Chair of the Audit Committee at National Express Group plc. and holds the same positions at the GIC owned Luxembourg based Point Park Properties (P3) SARL.
+Until 31 January 2017, Mike was also Senior Independent Director and Chairman of the Audit Committee at The Merchants Trust PLC.

 He retired as an executive director and CFO of FTSE 100 Severn Trent plc in March 2015 having served almost 10 years in the role and a total of 15 years as a public company CFO.
 During his time with Severn Trent, Mike was engaged in the wider debate on future regulatory change in the water sector and how the industry is funded.